 - Satisfies many requirements, such as for scholarships and financial assistance – If you’re trying to secure scholarships or financial aid one way or another, you’ll find that many of them will ask for your GPA as part of their requirements.
 Some scholarships have a minimum GPA requirement before you can even apply.

 - Qualifying for fellowships – Often, there is a minimum GPA requirement to apply for a fellowship.
+So in this case, the answer to the question, “do grades in grad school matter?,” is yes.
 Graduate and post-graduate students compete for fellowships, which can help cover the cost of tuition, fund other school-related activities and projects, and give students vital real-world experience in their specialty.

 What Can You Do Outside of Getting a High GPA?

 Although your grade point average will play a pretty big role in your academic career, there are other ways in which you can show your work ethic and your aptitude.
 If you’d like to increase your chances of getting into graduate programs or getting hired at your dream company, here are a few things you can do.

 - Polish up your resume or curriculum vitae, and start drafting cover letters.
 As you get closer to graduating, you may want to put together your CV or your resume.
 Polish it up as best you can, and make sure you include relevant details and experience.
 You can even start writing drafts of your cover letters to make it easier to adapt them to your needed purpose later on.
 Your resume/CV and cover letters are important, regardless of whether you plan to look for work or get into post-grad after grad school.